 Cons:

-• Best suited for smaller to medium residential areas rather than whole-house use
+- Best suited for mild to moderate residential dampness rather than whole-house use.

 Small Bedroom Dehumidifier with Auto Shut Off

 If you want a compact dehumidifier for a small bedroom, TABYIK’s DH-CS01 fits well.
-You can place it in rooms up to 280 sq. ft., and its 5.9-inch footprint won’t crowd your space.
-It runs quietly at 28 dB, so it won’t disrupt sleep.
-The 35 oz tank captures up to 16 oz of moisture per day, and the auto shut off kicks in when it’s nearly full, with a red light to warn you.
-You also get a transparent tank, seven-color lights, and simple cleaning.
+You can place it in rooms up to 280 sq. ft., and its 5.9-inch footprint will not crowd your space.
+It runs quietly at 28 dB, so it is easy to use in sleeping areas.
+The 35 oz tank captures up to 16 oz of moisture per day under favorable conditions, and the auto shut off kicks in when it is nearly full.

 Best For: People who need a compact, quiet dehumidifier for small bedrooms, bathrooms, RVs, or closets up to 280 sq. ft.